 School Safety Plan

 The Liberty School District has a building-level emergency response plan for each building.
 These plans define how the district and each building will respond to acts of violence and other disasters.
-A copy of the district-wide safety plan is available in each building and online.
+A copy of the district-wide safety plan is available in each building The district-wide safety plan can also be found online.

 Structured Study Halls — Students Guidelines and Expectations